kensanata/just-halberds/Knives.md

 **Transmutation**: Magic that transforms things into other things.
 **Water**: Magic related to water, diving, swimming, and waterwalking.

-## Reward
+## Rewards

-Before you start the adventurous life, there is one more reward.
-Roll for each career on the appropriate table.
+Before you start the adventurous life, there are rewards to gain for all these years.
+Roll once for each career on the appropriate table.

 | 1d6 |         Warrior |            Mage |     Rapscallion |
 |:---:|----------------:|----------------:|----------------:|